panglat/-code-challenge-minesweeper/README.md

 # code-challenge-minesweeper

-The goal of this exercise is to create a version of the classic game of Minesweeper
+The goal of this exercise is to create a version of the classic game of Minesweeper.

 ## How to install the app